MicrosoftDocs/visualstudio-docs/docs/python/quickstart-02-python-in-visual-studio-project-from-template.md

 ---
-title: Quickstart: Create a Python project in Visual Studio using a template | Microsoft Docs
+title: Quickstart - Create a Python project in Visual Studio using a template | Microsoft Docs
 description: Get started quickly using Python by creating a Visual Studio project using one of the built-in templates. ms.custom: "" ms.date: 09/25/2017